laperezortiz/Data-Science-Projects/Gold_extraction_prediction_project/README.md

 ## Process.
 To meet Zyfra's requirements, it was necessary to do a full machine learning pipeline, with three different datasets, model validation, complex and effective solutions to NaN values, as part of data preprocessing, visualization of mineral concentrations, comparison of mineral particle sizes, distribution analysis and elimination of outliers, definition of the custom sMAPE function, model testing, hyperparameter optimization using randomized search with cross-validation and predicting on the test set.
 ## Results.
-The selected model achieved a sMAPE of 9.3305% during cross-validation.
+The selected model achieved a sMAPE of 9.3305% during the cross-validation phase.
 ## GitHub link.